Brown Butter Hummingbird Cake

 - Toasted pecans and coconut flakes, for garnish (optional)

 - Preheat the oven to 350 degrees, and spray a bundt pan generously with cooking spray.
 Set aside.

 - Prepare an ice bath.
 In a small, stainless steel pot, heat the butter over low heat until melted.
 Increase the heat to medium and cook the butter until the milk solids turn golden brown and the butter has a nutty aroma.
 Place in the ice bath to cool.

-- Meanwhile, whisk together the flour, baking powder, baking soda, salt, and cinnamon in a small bowl.
+- Meanwhile, whisk together the flour, baking powder, baking soda and salt in a small bowl.
 Set aside.